 Return To Work

-Right after LASIK procedure, your eyes may feel a little dry, especially if you spend most of your workday behind a computer screen, driving, reading paperwork, or otherwise visually focused.
-You’ll want to use artificial tears over the next few weeks to reduce the dryness, and remember not to rub your eyes for at least two weeks postoperative.
+Right after the LASIK procedure, your eyes may feel a little dry, especially if you spend most of your workday behind a computer screen, driving, reading paperwork, or otherwise visually focused.
+You’ll want to use artificial tears or lubricating eye drops over the next few weeks to reduce dryness, and remember not to rub your eyes for at least two weeks postoperative.

 Of course, these are general guidelines on what activity and work restrictions may follow LASIK.
-During your initial LASIK consultation, the LASIK team can provide a more comprehensive and individualized list of information on what activity and guidelines will accompany your LASIK procedure.
+During your initial LASIK consultation, your eye surgeon can provide a more comprehensive and individualized list of information on what activity and guidelines will accompany your LASIK recovery.
 Contact Campus Eye Group today for a consultation with one of our LASIK experts.